Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Before you purchase any mat, be sure to measure your work area and make note of the overall dimensions of your office chair.

 As previously mentioned, mats come in a number of different sizes.
 These mats also come in a variety of shapes.
 You can find circular mats, square-shaped mats, L-shaped mats, and more.
 No matter the peculiarities of your home office, you are likely to find a chair mat to suit your tastes.
 Some mats can also be cut by the consumer, using traditional scissors or an X-acto knife.
-Just make sure you learn how to trim your work chair mat properly before trying it yourself.
+Just make sure you learn how to trim your office chair mat properly before trying it yourself.

 The whole point of a floor mat underneath a chair is to prevent slipping and sliding, in addition to offering some protection to your flooring setup.
 Make sure your preferred mat offers a fair amount of grip.
 Additionally, if you have carpeting, be sure to double-check the thickness of this carpeting and whether or not the mat is designed to match.
 Many floor mats are made with particular carpets in mind.